ganondorofu/kintai-v3/README.md

 1. Create a new project on [Supabase](https://supabase.com).
 2. Go to the **SQL Editor** in your Supabase project dashboard.
-3. Copy the entire content of `supabase/migrations/0000_initial_schema.sql` and run it.
-This will create all the necessary tables, roles, policies, and functions.
+3. Run the SQL queries from `supabase/migrations/` to create the necessary tables and functions.
 4. Go to **Authentication -> Providers** and enable the **Discord** provider.
 You will need a Discord Client ID and Client Secret from your Discord Developer Portal.
 5. In the Discord provider settings, make sure to add the following as a "Redirect URI": `http://localhost:9002/auth/callback`
 6. Go to **Project Settings -> API**.
 Find your Project URL and `anon` public key.
 You will need these for your environment variables.